SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.2/General_Main_Release_10.2.0_CU20.md

 <!-- MR 10.2.0 [CU20]/10.3.0 [CU8] - FR 10.3.11 -->

-When a protocol was configured to use `MultipleGetBulk` in combination with `PartialSNMP` (e.g. `<OID options="partialSNMP:10;multipleGetBulk:10">`), and the device would send less items than the configured `MultipleGetBulk` value, certain fields would not get filled in.
+When a protocol was configured to use `MultipleGetBulk` in combination with `PartialSNMP` (e.g. `<OID options="partialSNMP:10;multipleGetBulk:10">`), and the device would return less table cells than the configured `MultipleGetBulk` value, certain fields would not get filled in.

 #### DataMiner Cube: No breadcrumbs would be displayed when you opened a service card [ID_37384]